denis-migdal/RBrython/README.md

 - compiler (<i>not implemented</i>) ;
 - a documentation.

+Note: most of the code outside of `src/rbry` correspond to SBrython code that hasn't been cleaned yet.
+They are used as references during the development of RBrython.

 ## Goals

 RBrython aims at better interactions between Python and JS code while avoiding conversions.